Warming up cold inflation: Inflation begins in a vacuum

+\eea where we have taken $N_c=3$, $\alpha=0.1$, and $g_*=17$.
+This condition is marginally stronger than Condition 1 and the condition that the modes of interest are subhorizon.

 Taking $\dot\phi$ to be the terminal velocity set by Hubble friction,\footnote{ If $\dot\phi$ begins at a lower velocity, it will speed up and reach a terminal velocity within a Hubble time.
 If this terminal velocity is the one set by Hubble friction, then the above treatment is applicable.
 It is however possible that it reaches a lower terminal velocity set by the production of gauge modes~\cite{Anber:2009ua}.
 Such a terminal velocity has an associated steady-state occupation of gauge modes $A_\text{terminal}$.
 Because such a steady state requires the gauge modes to drain most of the kinetic energy of the inflaton, the energy density of $A_\text{terminal}$ is by definition comparable to that of $A_\text{slow}$ (computed with the $\dot\phi$ set by Hubble friction).
-It follows that $A_\text{terminal}\sim A_\text{slow}$, and so if Eq.~\ref{eq:appcond3} is satisfied (again with the $\dot\phi$ set by Hubble friction), then there will be enough gauge modes in this steady state to scatter.
+It follows that $A_\text{terminal}\sim A_\text{slow}$, and so if Eq.~\ref{eq:appcond3} is satisfied (again with the $\dot\phi$ set by Hubble friction), then nonlinearities will take over before reaching this steady state.
 Thus Eqs.~\ref{eq:condition1}--\ref{eq:condition3} guarantee the production of a thermal bath for \emph{any} initial velocity.} we can rewrite these limits in terms of $f$ and $\epsilon_V$.
 We have

 so

 hence we can substitute these expressions into our limits on $k_{\text{max}}/H$ to express our conditions respectively as

 \end{appendix}